OmarTawfik-forks/slang/crates/solidity-v2/inputs/language/src/BREAKING_CHANGES.md

 - Using tagged enums for all model types (`#[serde(tag = "type")]`).

+## Topics

+- Make `Topic::lexical_context` required, instead of creating a "default" context behind the scenes.

 ## Scanners

 - Removed `Scanner::TrailingContext` as the new lexer has no backtracking, and tries to scan the longest match by default.
 Terminals now have a priority (to resolve ambiguities), defined by their order of declaration in the grammar.
 Later definitions like `MultilineComment` (`///`) have a higher priority than earlier definitions like `SingleLineComment` (`//`).